Kyuukai/Heaven-Burns-Red-Translation-Project/README.md

+# THIS PLUGIN IS NON FUNCTIONAL FOR NOW

 # XUnity.AutoTranslator and BepInEx for Heaven Burns Red
 This project aims to translate Heaven Burns Red in English using XUnity.AutoTranslator.